krynju/dtable_benchmarks/blogpost.md

 ## Reduce (single column)

 The reduce benchmarks are the place where the `DTable` really shines.
-This task can easily leverage the partitioning of the data in order to parallelize it effectively.
+This task can easily leverage the partitioning of the data in order to achieve a speed increase.

-The `DTable` has not only managed to successfully perform faster than `DataFrames.jl` (on average 194% faster), but it also managed to significantly beat `Dask`'s performance by being offering a ~30 times speedup.
+The `DTable` has not only managed to successfully perform faster than `DataFrames.jl` (on average 194% faster), but it also managed to significantly beat `Dask`'s performance by offering a ~30 times speedup.

-Technical note: both `DTable` and `DataFrames.jl` are using `OnlineStats` to obtain the variance while `Dask` is using a solution native to it.
+Please note that both `DTable` and `DataFrames.jl` are using `OnlineStats` to obtain the variance while `Dask` is using a solution native to it.

 DTable command: `reduce(fit!, d, cols=[:a1], init=Variance())`